-First, let's look at a few simple logs.
+Before we get to the Change of Base Formula, let's look at a few simple logarithms.
 Remember, a log will undo an exponent.
 The small subscript written right after the word log tells you what the base is.
 The logarithm tells you what the exponent needs to be.
 If this sounds really foreign to you, you may want to check out the intro to logarithms lesson.

 In the example above, the small 5 written after the log means that the base is 5.
 So we have log base 5 of 25.
 In other words: 5 to what power will equal 25?